RichNasz/vLLMSwiftApp/vLLMSwiftApp/vLLMSwiftApp.docc/Understanding the Llama-Stack chat.md

 ### User interface

 The user interface for interacting with the Llama-Stack server that in turn interacts with vLLM for inference is contained within ``LlamaStackChatView``.
-That leverages a subview called ``ChatInputView`` that provides an agnostic method for collecting the request from the user to send for inference.
+That leverages a subview called ``ChatInputView`` that provides an API agnostic method for collecting the request from the user to send for inference.